EtiTheSpirit/Extensibles/README.md

   - Extensibles does not extend constructors either, but a unique `Bind` method is generated for each original constructor, allowing you to *mimic* original constructors instead.
 - Extensibles does not override methods with generic type parameters.
   - This could probably be done later on, but for now, BIE doesn't do it so I won't either.

-# Warnings

-Extensibles is in a *testing phase*.
-It has not been widely tested outside of relatively niche scenarios and *may have unexpected behavior.* Until more extensive testing is done, **use Extensibles at your own risk.** There might be some nasty bugs that I simply didn't foresee.

-In general, **it is NOT recommended to use this for production mods at this time.**